boazblake/resume/README.md

 Nutrient Finder.

-Using Nutritionix API,
+Will eventually incorp this into eviter

-ReactJS, BackboneJS
+Using Nutritionix API, ReactJS, BackboneJS